tdelora/audioGPIOTrigger/README.md

   - I used a blue wire with a female Dupont connector.
 - Solder wires with a male Dupont connector to the green, white, red and black wires.
 Place heat shrink tube over the soldered joints.
   - I matched the color of the wires with a male Dupont connector to the respective colors of the wires on the RJ12 Cable.
-- (Optional) Place heat shrink tubing (no Dielectric Paste) in the following pairing over the heat shunk joints to provide extra protection an support:
+- (Optional) Place heat shrink tubing (no Dielectric Paste) in the following pairing over the heat shunk joints to provide extra protection and support:
   - Blue and yellow (I used yellow heat shrink tube)
   - Green and white (I used green heat shrink tube)
   - Red and black (I used green heat shrink tube)